allisonorourke-ufGfGy/School_District_Analysis/README.md

 #### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 * Before the removal of the corrupt grades, THS was the second highest preforming school in the district.
 After the removal, THS becomes the lowest rated school.
 #### How does replacing the ninth-grade scores affect the following:
-* Math and reading scores by grade
+* Math and reading scores by grade : Only the 9th grade score was affected.
+All of the other grades (10th, 11th, and 12th) had no impact.
+Previously the math and reading scores for the 9th graders at THS was 85.6% but then this went down to null after the removal.
+The overall passing scores for 9th graders among the district consequently also went down.
-* Scores by school spending
+* Scores by school spending :
 * Scores by school size
-* Scores by school type
+* Scores by school type : Before the removal of the corrupt data, the top 5 schools were all Charter schools and the bottom 5 were all District Schools.
+After the removal of the data, THS fell down in standing and they were moved into the bottom 5.
+After the removal the bottom 5 schools now had a Charter school.
 ## Summary